marius-tw/kafka-docker-example/README.md

 # Kafka Example
 This serves as a very basic Kafka environment so you don't have to mess with your local machine.
+If you're new to Kafka, checkout the [Official Quickstart Tutorial](http://kafka.apache.org/quickstart)

-You should be able to run the examples here: quickstart
+You should be able to run the examples here: [quickstart](#quickstart)

 ## Quickstart
 Build the container